blachine/zeek/README.md

  - Taken from (https://github.com/salesforce/ja3/).

 add-json
- - Enables output to both text and json logs, not ideal in production environment, but useful for testing and education environments.
+ - Enables output to both text and json logs, not ideal to have both in production environment, but useful for testing and education environments.